 The extract from the leaves of St. John’s Wort is also very effective against bacterial infections like staphylococcus.
 It is the herbal medicine of choice for flu, asthma, insect bites and burns.

 St. John’s Wort also has a mild antidepressant effect that is why it is also called natural Prozac.
 St. John’s Wort, however, is not effective against chronic depression.

 St. John’s Wort is also contraindicated for psychiatric patients taking Mono Amine Oxidase (MAO) drugs like Elavil.

-Another herbal medicine is parsley.
-Parsley is rich in Vitamins A and C and is a good source of iron, manganese and calcium.
+Parsley is another herbal medicine that is rich in Vitamins A and C and is a good source of iron, manganese, and calcium.

 Peppermint, also known as brandy mint is a herbal medicine that relieves nausea.
 Peppermint is also a mild antispasmodic used to relieve stomach cramps.

-Remember that although herbal, holistic or functional medicines are safe to consume, if taken excessively can also cause adverse effects in our bodies so moderation in the use of these medicines is encouraged.
+Remember that although herbal, holistic or functional medicine is safe to consume, if taken excessively can also cause adverse effects in our bodies so moderation in the use of these medicines is encouraged.

 Your doctor is the right person who can best recommend the proper dosage and time for taking these medicines so that you can get the best results from it.